ThiagoRGoveia/nfe-facil-api/src/core/documents/application/use-cases/requirements/process-document.use-case.md

 **Given** I am an authenticated user
 **And** I have access to template ID "template-123"
-**When** I execute the process document command with an incompatible PDF:
+**When** I execute the process file command with an incompatible PDF:

 | field       | value         |
 | ----------- | ------------- |
 | template_id | template-123  |
 | file        | different.pdf |

-**Then** a new document process should be created with status "pending"
+**Then** a new file process should be created with status "pending"
 **And** the PDF should be uploaded to S3
 **And** when the processing fails: